Introduction to Portugal’s Retirement Visa Program

 - Health insurance coverage that is recognized in Portugal

-Applicants will also collect the biometrics during the appointment and may also need to provide additional documentation as requested by SEF.
+Also, during your appointment, they will collect your biometrics (fingerprints, photos etc.).
+You may also need to provide additional documentation as requested by SEF.

-Upon submitting the residence permit application, retirees will receive a receipt that can serve as proof of their legal status in Portugal while their application is being processed.
-Is important to highlight that this document is valid only inside Portugal, which means that it is not recommendable to travel without having received the title of residence.
+Upon submitting the residence permit application, you will receive a receipt that can serve as proof of your legal status in Portugal while your application is being processed.
+Remember, this document is valid only inside Portugal.
+It’s recommended to refrain from travelling without having received the title of residence.
 Processing times for residence permits can vary, but typically take several weeks to several months.

-Retirees can renew the first residency card for three years, provided they continue to meet the eligibility requirements, after its initial validity of two years.
-In order to renew the residency permit, the retiree cannot leave the country for 6 months consecutives or 8 months interpolated during the validity of the residency permit.
+After two years, you can renew your residency card for another three years, provided you continue to meet the eligibility requirements.
+In order to renew the residency permit, you cannot leave the country for 6 months in a row or 8 months spread out while your residency permit is still valid.

 Immigration Office (SEF) analyzes fees.